uzair142/CV/README.md

 Football: I play (if you can call it that) weekly

-Gaming: A huge fan of strategy games such as Stronghold Crusader (Old is Gold)
+Gaming: Enthusisatic about strategy games such as Stronghold Crusader (Old is Gold)

 Food: Baking and eating just hit the spot